ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * As additional matches are played after your list is assembled, move teams up and down as needed.
 Some teams shine on their second day.
 Others robots break.
 Keep scouting, and observe upward and downward trends.
 If robots are having issues, reach out to the teams and find out how fixable they are.
 A strong robot may be available later than they should be because other scouts were concerned with issues that you know can be resolved.
 On the other hand, a robot on the rise may be passed over due to their weaker previous showing.

 * NEVER leave a robot off your pick list because they "won’t be available by the time you pick". *You never know*

-* Choose carefully between a triple offense and a two-offense/one-defender strategy.
-Having a defender creates a scoring disadvantage, but a triple-offense alliance can often be defeated by an alliance with a strong defender.

-    * A good guiding question is "how many points can our wekeast robot score, and how does that compare to how many points they can take from our opponent?"

-    * Always have a contingency plan for defense played against you

 **Alliance Selection**